Uhlerstown–Frenchtown Bridge: Early bridges

 The first bridge was a six span, wooden, covered bridge built upon five stone and masonry piers and two abutments.
 The six spans totalled more than one thousand feet in length and the bridge, completed in about one year at a total cost of $20,000, opened in the early part of 1844.
 The worst recorded flood at that time had occurred in 1841, thus sparing the new bridge possible catastrophe.
 It sustained some repairable superstructure damage in the flood of 1862.
 It likewise survived near disaster on June 29, 1878, when the Bridge Street business district of Frenchtown was largely consumed by fire.

-The covered bridge was less fortunate on October 10, 1903 when another major flood raced downstream, taking with it the two spans nearest the Jersey shore.
+The covered bridge was less fortunate on October 10, 1903, when another major flood raced downstream, taking with it the two spans nearest the Jersey shore.
 Within a year, the missing spans were rebuilt as steel trusses and the bridge stood as a combined wood and steel structure until 1931.

 Current bridge

 The Joint Bridge Commission purchased the entire privately owned toll bridge for $45,000 in 1929, and rebuilt the bridge in 1931 saving but the original piers and abutments which were recapped and repointed.
 The new bridge is a six span Warren truss of through design and riveted steel construction.
 It is 950 feet 10 inches in length, and 19'-6" in width, originally had sidewalks on either side and, contains 534 tons of steel.
 The trusses are 22 ft high.
 The cost of this reconstruction was $96,410.65.

 In 1949, the wood floor was replaced with an open grid steel deck and a single 3 ft 9 in wide cantilevered sidewalk was installed on the upstream (north) side.

-The flood of 1955 stands as one of the most destructive in Delaware Valley history.
+The flood of 1955 stands as one of the most destructive in Philadelphia metropolitan area history.
 Several bridges were washed out in the deluge.
 While four inches of water flowed over the deck of the Uhlerstown-Frenchtown bridge and it received some damage from floating debris, the damage was not serious and the bridge did not need to be closed while repairs were made.

 The weight limit for vehicles traveling across the bridge was reduced from 15 tons down to 5 in May 2000.
 A 2001 rehab project included repainting the bridge, replacing the floor and sidewalk, and installation of new lighting and guard rails.
 Weekday closures occurred while lead paint was removed from the bridge in a manner which would not pollute the river below and the bridge stands today in very good condition.